nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 ---

+### Checkpoint 1 — EngineTransport + LocalTransport

+Introduced an abstract EngineTransport interface defining start_session, apply, step, snapshot, version, and capabilities.
+Implemented LocalTransport for in-process CrapsSim use and refactored the adapter to delegate all engine calls through it.
+This abstraction decouples CSC from direct CrapsSim imports and prepares for future API transport support.

+---

 ### Checkpoint 1 — Come/DC Odds + Field + Hardways
 CSC now recognizes and actuates come/don’t come odds, field, and hardways bets via live-engine verbs.
 Snapshot normalization and legality enforcement are complete, bringing full mid-table support online.